th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/buttons/index.md

 The button and button-link components are used for actions.
 This could be to submit a form, trigger a custom ember action or in the case of button-link, navigate to a new route.

-To see a full list check out the [api page](../api/components/uxs-button)

 ## Button Styles

 UXS ships with 3 styles of buttons.